WGN-TV: Sports programming

-On January 2, 2019, the White Sox, Bulls and Blackhawks agreed to an exclusive multi-year deal with NBC Sports Chicago to take effect that fall.
-This was followed on February 13 by the announcement of the formation of the Marquee Sports Network, a joint venture between the Cubs and Sinclair Broadcast Group that launched in the spring of 2020.
-As a consequence of the four teams electing to move their local game telecasts off broadcast television completely in favor of airing them exclusively over regional sports networks, WGN wound down its local sports coverage throughout the spring and summer of 2019—beginning with the April 1 game between the Blackhawks and the Winnipeg Jets, and continuing with its final game telecasts involving the Bulls (an away game against the New York Knicks on April 9) and the Cubs (an away game against the rival St. Louis Cardinals on September 27)—as the station's contracts with all four teams gradually expired.
-WGN-TV's final sports telecast involving any of the station's four legacy professional sports broadcast partners was the second game of a White Sox–Detroit Tigers doubleheader at Guaranteed Rate Field on September 28, 2019.
-However, on February 19, 2020, Chicago Fire FC announced a multi-year agreement with WGN-TV to broadcast their Major League Soccer (MLS) telecasts on the station, beginning with its March 7 match against the New England Revolution, returning regular sporting events to Channel 9 after a seven-month hiatus.
+On January 2, 2019, the White Sox, Bulls, and Blackhawks agreed to an exclusive multi-year deal with NBC Sports Chicago that would take effect that year's third quarter.
+On February 13, the formation of the Marquee Sports Network, a joint venture between the Cubs and Sinclair Broadcast Group that launched in early 2020, was announced.
+Due to the four teams choosing to completely remove their local game telecasts off broadcast television in favor of exclusively airing them on regional sports networks, WGN-TV wound down its local sports coverage during early-to-mid 2019, beginning with the April 1 game between the Blackhawks and Winnipeg Jets.
+As the station's contracts with all four teams gradually expired, its final game telecasts involved the Bulls' away game against New York Knicks on April 9, and the Cubs' away game against the rival St. Louis Cardinals on September 27.

+WGN-TV's final sports telecast involving any of the station's four legacy professional teams was the second game of a White Sox–Detroit Tigers doubleheader at Guaranteed Rate Field on September 28, 2019.
+On February 19, 2020, however, Chicago Fire FC announced a multi-year agreement with WGN-TV to broadcast its Major League Soccer (MLS) games, beginning with its March 7 match against the New England Revolution, returning regular sporting events to WGN-TV after seven months.
 Those games moved to MLS Season Pass beginning in 2023, and without any NFL-style syndication rights, the 2022 season was the final season for Fire broadcasts on any television channel.
-The deal also marks the first time in the station's 74-year history that Channel 9 will not have any local sports programming on the station.
+The deal also marked the first time in the station's 74-year history there would not be any local sports programming on the station.

-Sports programming returned to WGN in 2023, when it began carrying The CW's weekend coverage of the controversial LIV Golf league in lieu of then-affiliate WCIU (a reversal of the programming relationship between the two stations during Channel 9's WB and initial CW affiliations), which declined to carry the tournament broadcasts due to already-existing weekend programming commitments.
-Later that year, WGN also acquired rights to the network's Atlantic Coast Conference football and men's basketball game telecasts, which WCIU also chose not to clear.
-The CW's sports programming moved to WGN-TV full-time upon becoming an owned-and-operated station in September 2024.
+Sports programming returned to WGN in 2023, when it began carrying The CW's weekend coverage of the controversial LIV Golf league in lieu of then-affiliate WCIU, (Note: This was a reversal of the programming relationship between the two stations during WGN-TV's WB and initial CW affiliations.) which declined to carry the tournament broadcasts due to existing weekend programming commitments.
+Later that year, WGN also acquired rights to the network's Atlantic Coast Conference football and men's basketball game telecasts, which WCIU also chose not to cover.
+The CW's sports programming moved to WGN-TV full-time upon it becoming an owned-and-operated station in September 2024.